apache/cloudstack-documentation/source/plugins/ipv6.rst

 -----------------------------

 .. note::
-   The IPv6 support for isolated networks and VPC tiers is available from version 4.17.0.
+   - The IPv6 support for isolated networks and VPC tiers is available from version 4.17.0.

+   - The IPv6 isolated networks and VPC tiers only supports **Static routing**, i.e, the administrator will need to add upstream routes for routing to work inside the networks.

 Guest VMs in an isolated network or VPC tier can obtain both IPv4 and IPv6 IP addresses by using a supported network offering and appropriate configurations for IPv6 support by the administrator.
 Both VR for such networks and the guest VMs using these networks obtain a SLAAC based IPv6 address.
 While VR is assigned an IPv6 address from the public IPv6 range, guest VMs get their IPv6 addresses from the IPv6 subnet assinged to the network.